pycontribs/jira/README.rst

         :alt: Requirements Status

-This library eases the use of the JIRA REST API from Python and it has been used in production for years.
+This library eases the use of the Jira REST API from Python and it has been used in production for years.

 As this is an open-source project that is community maintained, do not be surprised if some bugs or features are not implemented quickly enough.
 You are always welcomed to use BountySource_ to motivate others to help.